RomanistHere/Measureland/src/markdown/posts/en/guide-contest.md

     import TextLink from "$lib/components/ui-elements/TextLink.svelte";
 </script>

-Start of the contest: - April.
-End of the contest: - May.
+Start of the contest: 14 May.
+End of the contest: 14 June.

 <Summary
     text="Write and submit your guide.
 10$ award is guaranteed for the first 50 participants.
 Winners will get more!"